 In school, we have a duty to care for the children and take note of any child who is at risk of radicalisation, regardless of their background.
 We also must take steps to help prevent children from being exposed to extremist ideas.
 Our overriding concern is that children feel safe and also express tolerance towards all cultures and religions, even when personal views may be different.
 Please read the booklet below for more information.

-A parents leaflet explaining the Prevent duty can be found here
+A leaflet for parents explaining the Prevent duty can be found here

 Kehelland Village School is an Operation Encompass School.